Herne Bay Pier: Heyday

 In response to popular demand, the pier company applied to Parliament in 1890 for powers to construct a deep-sea pier, and this was granted in 1891.
-In the August of that year, a temporary pier head was constructed, and in 1892 experimental visits were made by steamer Glen Rosa, but no further construction work took place, and the Parliamentary powers lapsed.
+In the August of that year, a temporary pier head was constructed, and in 1892 experimental visits were made by steamer Glen Rosa, but no further construction work took place, and the parliamentary powers lapsed.
 In 1895 the pier company re-applied and was granted powers again, so by July 1896 the short pier was rebuilt to the design of Ewen Matheson of Walbrook in London.
 On 26 August of that year the first pile of the deep-sea extension was screwed.
-The third pier was built of iron and designed by Head, Wrighton & Company of Thornaby-on-Tees at a cost of £60,000 including fittings.
+The third pier was built of iron and designed by Head, Wrighton & Company of Thornaby-on-Tees at a cost of £60,000 including fittings (equivalent to £6.3 million in 2023).
 During construction it survived the great storm of 28−29 November 1897 which destroyed the promenade and damaged houses.
 It was completed in 1899, and at 3787 ft was the second longest in England.
 In the first year the tram fares made £488.
 The pier was used by paddle steamers until the last visit by PS Medway Queen in 1963.
 The new 1899 restaurant at the pierhead later became a ticket office and cafe, and still stands today: wooden, octagonal and domed.
 It had a promenade deck on the roof, but this may now be gone, as it is not visible in photographs.
 The theatre was retained, and the public was first admitted to the landing stage and Pier Head Restaurant at Easter 1899.
 On 14 September it was formally opened by Mrs C. Prescott-Westcar of Strode Park House in Herne Bay.
 At a short distance from the entrance was a large concert marquee for the local Cremona orchestra, and an electric tram provided transport from one end to the other for a penny.